Sharpness-Guided Group Relative Policy Optimization via Probability Shaping: Implementation Details

 \subsection{Experiments setup}

-This appendix provides complete details of datasets, prompts, reward design, rollout/training configurations, and evaluation protocols for all three RLVR settings used in this paper: \textbf{Logic (K\&K)}, \textbf{Math}, and \textbf{Agentic (VT-Search)}.
+This appendix provides complete details of datasets, prompts, reward design, rollout/training configurations, and evaluation protocols for all three RLVR settings used in this paper: \textbf{Math reasoning}, \textbf{Agentic (VT-Search)} and \textbf{Logic (K\&K)}.